githubuser-684/versatools/README.md

 This installation is designed for Windows.
 If you want to use Versatools on Mac/Linux, run it from source.

-Download the latest Windows release from [here](https://github.com/GarryyBD/versatools/releases).
-Install `versatools-setup.exe`
+Download the latest stable Windows release from [here](https://garry.lol/versatools/).

 ## Running from source